MichaelBenliyan/Shared_Music_Rooms/README.md

 The application allows guests to join any room via room-code where they will be able to see the current playing song.
 The application also supports sessions making rejoining rooms seamless.

+Press "Open in Gitpod" button below to view!

 # Frameworks
 Django, React